Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 The decision to set up an aquarium in your home shouldn’t be taken lightly.
 There are positives and negatives to keeping fish, and those who choose to pursue the hobby for years or decades have decided the positives are well worth it.

-On the negative side, there are some tough lessons to be learned on the path from newbie to experienced fish keeper.
+On the negative side, there are some tough lessons to be learned on the path from a newbie to an experienced fish keeper.
 Many of these lessons can cause people to throw in the towel after only a few weeks.

 There are all kinds of things you can do wrong when you are caring for a tropical aquarium, but many of them can be avoided by doing a little research before making a decision.
 It’s only natural to want to go out and get a tank and fill it with wonderful fish as quickly as possible, but sometimes it is worth it to put on the brakes and think things through.

 Choosing the best aquarium for your situation is one of the most important decisions.
 Making a bad choice here can doom a new fish keeper from the start without them even knowing it.

 The intent of this article is to help you think through the process of choosing your first aquarium.
 Fish tanks come in all shapes and sizes, from very small tanks of five gallons or less to huge, glass aquariums 150 gallons or even bigger.
 Somewhere within that range is the perfect tank for you.